pavitranew/session-9-ang-recipes/readme.md

 `ng generate service service/data --module app.module.ts`

+Examine `app.module.ts` - note the addition of a service

 Create a second tab in the terminal and run:

 `ng serve`

-Examine `app.module.ts` - note lack of a service

 app.component.html: